 Client Information :

-To deliver its services to people with disability and their families, ACE Caring Services must comply with the Victorian Disability Act 2006 and the Victorian Human Services Standards.
-These are a set of standards that ensure that disability services provide the highest quality services.
+To deliver its services to people with disability and their families, ACE Caring Services must comply with the NDIS Commission Provider requirements.
+There are a set of standards that ensure that disability services provide the highest quality services.

 The Human Services Standards are: